billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 ### Join the Auxilium Christianorum for St. Michael the Archangel's Protection of Persecuted Priests

 Father Altman is being persecuted for preaching the Gospel in bold and clear words.
-His persecutors are fighting on behalf of Satan, and they include his own bishop.
+His persecutors, whether they know it or not, are fighting on behalf of Satan, and they include his own bishop.

 {{< youtube TqbLPmfdviY >}}